JulioPapel/claiss/README.md

 # Laiss AI CLI application Toolbox
 Claiss is a Ruby CLI application & Toolbox to manage Laiss AI applications and deployments.
-Some thing may not work on your environment.
+Some things may not work on your environment.
 Use with caution!

 ## Installation:
 on your terminal type